-CY8C58LP provides an external memory interface (EMIF) for connecting to external memory devices.
+CY8C38 provides an EMIF for connecting to external memory devices.
 The connection allows read and write accesses to external memories.
 The EMIF operates in conjunction with UDBs, I/O ports, and other hardware to generate external memory address and control signals.
 At 33 MHz, each memory access cycle takes four bus clock cycles.
 Figure 5-1 is the EMIF block diagram.
 The EMIF supports synchronous and asynchronous memories.
-The CY8C58LP only supports one type of external memory device at a time.

-External memory is located in the Cortex-M3 external RAM space; it can use up to 24 address bits.
-See Memory Map on page 22.
+The CY8C38 supports only one type of external memory device at a time.
+External memory can be accessed through the 8051 xdata space; up to 24 address bits can be used.
+See "xdata Space" section on page 27.
 The memory can be 8 or 16 bits wide.